“You do genealogy. How far back have you gotten?”

-Then, the name gatherers display great disappointment when I say, “Oh, only about the 1850s in Ohio and a little further back in Canada.”
+When I respond, “Oh, only about the 1850s in Ohio and a little further back in Canada,” name gatherers express great disappointment.

 Bless their enthusiasm.
 We need people of all stripes in family history.
 I just wish I knew how to respond.
 I think that’s the reason I wrote this post.
 Not to pick on such people or the question.
 Rather, I don’t know how to handle this question.